-A qualified retirement plan to which section 401(a)(11) applies must pay a vested participant-s retirement benefit under the plan in the form of a qualified joint and survivor annuity (QJSA), except as provided in section 417.
+A qualified retirement plan to which section 401(a)(11) applies must pay a vested participant's retirement benefit under the plan in the form of a qualified joint and survivor annuity (QJSA), except as provided in section 417.
 Section 401(a)(11) applies to defined benefit plans, money purchase pension plans, and certain other defined contribution plans.
 A QJSA is defined in section 417(b) as an annuity for the life of the participant with a survivor annuity for the life of the spouse (if the participant is married) that is not less than 50 percent of (and is not greater than 100 percent of) the amount of the annuity that is payable during the joint lives of the participant and the spouse.
 Under section 417(b)(2), a QJSA for a married participant generally must be the actuarial equivalent of the single life annuity benefit payable for the life of the participant.
-However, a plan is permitted to subsidize the QJSA for a married participant compared to the single life annuity benefit, then the plan need not provide an election to waive the QJSA.
+However, a plan is permitted to subsidize the QJSA for a married participant.
+If the plan fully subsidizes the QJSA for a married participant so that failure to waive the QJSA would not result in reduced payments over the life of the participant compared to the single life annuity benefit, then the plan need not provide an election to waive the QJSA.
 See section 417(a)(5).

 For a married participant, the QJSA must be at least as valuable as any other optional form of benefit payable under the plan at the same time.
+See 1.401(a)-20,

-See '1.401(a)-20, Q&A-16.
-Further, the anti-forfeiture rules of section 411(a) prohibit a participant benefit under a defined benefit plan from being satisfied through payment of a form of benefit that is actuarially less valuable than the value of the participant saccrued benefit expressed in the form of an annual benefit commencing at normal retirement age.
+Q&A-16.
+Further, the anti-forfeiture rules of section 411(a) prohibit a participant's benefit under a defined benefit plan from being satisfied through payment of a form of benefit that is actuarially less valuable than the value of the participant's accrued benefit expressed in the form of an annual benefit commencing at normal retirement age.
 These determinations must be made using reasonable actuarial assumptions.
-However, see '1.417(e)-1(d) for actuarial assumptions required for use in certain present value calculations.
+However, see 1.417(e)-1(d) for actuarial assumptions required for use in certain present value calculations.